RadiRS/learntocode-app/README.md

-## Boilerplate React Native
+## Learn To Code App

-This is a boilerplate for react native project which is include some configuration
+This is a mobile app for learning to code with each other.

 ### Tech :

 - React Native
 - Redux
-- Redux Thunk
 - React Navigation
+- Styled Components
-- Native Base
+- React Native Vector Icons
-- Axios
+- React Native SVG